pulumi/docs/quickstart/part2.md

 ## Create a Pulumi component

 In this example, we defined a function `publicReadPolicyForBucket`.
 Since it is just a plain JavaScript function, it can be put into a shared library.
-In Pulumi, you can also create libraries and NPM packages for infrastructure definitions!
+In Pulumi, you can even create libraries and NPM packages for infrastructure definitions.

 It's easy to turn the S3 website example into a reusable [Component](../reference/programming-model.html#components) that you share with your team or the community.
 A component is a logical container for physical cloud resources.
+Programs and libraries can create new components by creating a subclass of [pulumi.ComponentResource].

 🚧 TODO: finish